-We set our fees on an annual basis and the 2017-18 entry fees have not yet been set.
+We set our fees on an annual basis and the 2018/19 entry fees have not yet been set.

-As a guide, our fees in 2016 were:
+As a guide, our fees in 2017 were:

 Lancaster University's priority is to support every student to make the most of their life and education and we have committed £3.7m in scholarships and bursaries.
-400 students each year will be entitled to bursaries or scholarships to help them with the cost of fees and/or living expenses.
 Our financial support depends on your circumstances and how well you do in your A levels (or equivalent academic qualifications) before starting study with us.

 Scholarships recognising academic talent:

-Bursaries for life, living and learning
+Bursaries for life, living and learning:

 Any financial support that you receive from Lancaster University will be in addition to government support that might be available to you (eg fee loans) and will not affect your entitlement to these.